Jillian Barberie: Personal life

 Barberie was married to former Major League Baseball player Bret Barberie from 1996 to 2002.
-In 2003, Barberie announced that she is bisexual.

 She married former Marine sniper turned actor Grant Reynolds in a private ceremony on July 8, 2006.
 She initially stated that she was legally changing her name to Jillian Reynolds, but keeping Barberie as her professional surname.

 In December 2006, People magazine said Reynolds was pregnant with her first child, due July 7.
 She officially announced her pregnancy the morning of December 18, 2006, during the broadcast of Good Day L.A.
-Barberie took three-month maternity leave from the show beginning June 22, 2007.
+Barberie took a three-month maternity leave from the show beginning on June 22, 2007.
 On July 9, an announcement on Good Day L.A. stated that she had given birth to a girl, Ruby Raven Reynolds, on July 6, 2007.
 On July 6, 2009, she announced on Good Day LA that she was pregnant with her second child.
 She gave birth to a boy, Rocco Rio Reynolds, on January 11, 2010.

 In 2011, Barberie became a naturalized citizen of the United States.

 On March 15, 2013, Barberie announced that she and her husband Grant Reynolds were divorcing.
 The divorce was finalized on February 14, 2014.

 In November 2018, Barberie announced that she has breast cancer that had spread to her lymph node.
 She received a double mastectomy within two weeks of the diagnosis.